twitocode/Tantalum/content/University/Year 1/MATH 1ZA3/MATH 1ZA3.md

 - **Office Hours:**  HH213
 - **Office**: TBA
-**find everything on childsmath** no avenuetolearn
+**find everything on childsmath** no avenuetolearn all tests will be multiple choice in person

 ## Overview
 - **Course Description:**
 - **Learning Outcomes:**